 Bristol is a larger medium-sized city located in the state of Connecticut.
 With a population of 60,452 people and 13 constituent neighborhoods, Bristol is the 13th largest community in Connecticut.

-Bristol is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bristol is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bristol who work in office and administrative support (14.09%), sales jobs (9.63%), and management occupations (7.71%).
+Unlike some cities, Bristol isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bristol are a mix of both white- and blue-collar jobs.
+Overall, Bristol is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Bristol who work in office and administrative support (13.96%), sales jobs (10.48%), and management occupations (7.53%).

 Also of interest is that Bristol has more people living here who work in computers and math than 95% of the places in the US.

-The population of Bristol overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Bristol, 23.73% have at least a bachelor's degree.
+The education level of Bristol citizens is a little higher than the average for US cities and towns: 24.94% of adults in Bristol have at least a bachelor's degree.

-The per capita income in Bristol in 2010 was $31,365, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,460 for a family of four.
+The per capita income in Bristol in 2010 was $31,709, which is lower middle income relative to Connecticut, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,836 for a family of four.
 However, Bristol contains both very wealthy and poor people as well.

+Bristol is a somewhat ethnically-diverse city.
 The people who call Bristol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bristol residents report their race to be White, followed by Black or African-American.
 Bristol also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.69% of the city’s residents.
+People of Hispanic or Latino origin account for 12.40% of the city’s residents.
 Important ancestries of people in Bristol include French , Irish, Polish, and German.

 The most common language spoken in Bristol is English.
 Other important languages spoken here include Spanish and French.